 “For seven months the house of Israel will be burying them, in order to cleanse the land.
 Indeed all the people of the land will be burying.”
 It is such a big job that just about everybody who’s left after this terrible war will be busy burying all these dead, piles and piles of dead!

 “And they will gain renown for it on the day that I am glorified, says the Lord GOD.”
 A more accurate translation for this might be the following: “and the day I am glorified will be a memorable day for them.”
-(New International Version) And the memory of this great Battle will live on because of this great “burial place” in a valley that is to be re-named in commemoration of that Battle.
+(NIV) And the memory of this great Battle will live on because of this great “burial place” in a valley that is to be re-named in commemoration of that Battle.

 Even nowadays we have such memorials: millions of graves in huge cemeteries all over Europe, which serve as silent, but powerful and sobering reminders of the battles of the 20th Century’s World Wars.
-And this great cemetery in Israel will also serve as a powerful reminder of the terrible struggles that mankind endured in this last great World War when the Messiah came to the rescue and ushered in the great Era of Peace – an era described in the Sacred Book as a time when “nation shall not lift up sword against nation, neither shall they learn war anymore.”
+And this great cemetery in Israel will also serve as a powerful reminder of the terrible struggles that human society endured in this last great World War when the Messiah came to the rescue and ushered in the great Era of Peace – an era described in the Sacred Book as a time when “nation shall not lift up sword against nation, neither shall they learn war anymore.”
 (Isaiah 2:4, Micah 4:3)

 “On the day that I am glorified.”
 How is God “glorified” by this?
 Because they know He’s the Messiah and He did it.
 Is God “glorified” in all these dead, stinking bodies?
 Yes, because they were His enemies!
 It shows God’s judgment upon the wicked, upon the Antichrist forces that are slaughtered here, those anti-Christ forces that caused so much trouble: persecuting the poor, persecuting peace-loving and God-honoring folks throughout the world, and wreaking havoc on the earth.
 And here they are lying rotting in the fields of Israel – a fitting end to these agents of the Dark forces.